Date: May 7, 2019

 And where else but the Shipshewana Flea Market could one buy a sign that reads, "We don't skinny dip, we chunky dunk"?

 George and Sheila sell party signs, old-time signs and a big selection of flags as well.
-Visit George the Sign Painter to at building 644 in the Shipshewana Flea Market every Tuesday and Wednesday from May through the first Saturday in October.
-For more information, email firstname.lastname@example.org.
+Visit George the Sign Painter to at building 644 in the Shipshewana Flea Market.
+(See Dates and Hours).